forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 The saliva is secreted from different glands in the mouth.
 How much each of these glands secrets depends on activities such as sleeping or eating (very readable described in [Dawes](#summary-dawes)).
 The saliva flow rate, location and source give rise to different micro-habitats for bacteria and viruses.
 * [Carlson-Jones et al](#carlson-jones) investigated these habitats with flow cytometry and observe that both  virus like particles and bacteria concentrations peak in the morning after sleep.
 * A morning peak is also observed for the SARS-CoV-2 viral load as observed by [Hung et al](#summary-hung).
+* [Viral load kinetics investigations](#prospective-viral-load-kinetics) observe for some participants higher viral loads in the morning.

 ### Notes on Saliva Tests